Kalaleng

 Usually around two feet in length.
 It has holes on the side, to be played by covering the holes with the fingers.
 The player closes one nostril with a bit of cotton, then forces the air from the other into a small hole cut in the end of the tube.
 This instrument is found mostly in the northern Philippines and is popular with all the native mountain population of the area.
-It is a usually decorated with etched patterns.
+It is usually decorated with etched patterns.

 The instrument is popular with men and is often used in courting.